A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Introduction

 In contrast to the plethora of STA-side power saving mechanisms, only a few simple options are available on the AP side.
-Specifically, the AP can reduce the Bandwidth (BW), the number of Spatial Streams (SS), or disable links in case it supports MLO.
+Specifically, the AP can reduce the Bandwidth (BW), the number of Spatial Streams (SS), or disable links in case it supports Multi-Link Operation (MLO).
 Such changes affect all the STAs associated with the AP, and cannot be dynamically negotiated.
 Additionally, the AP is not normally allowed to sleep, as it should be able to reply to Probe Requests of new STAs, and regularly send Beacons.
-To fill the gap, TGbn is actively discussing several new PS mechanisms that enable APs with extended power-saving capabilities.
+Wi-Fi Direct defines PS mechanisms for one of the STAs, called Group Owner (GO), which assumes a role analogous to an AP~\cite{wifi_direct}.
+These mechanisms allow the GO to schedule sleep periods akin to Scheduled PS.
+However, to enhance AP power savings, TGbn is developing other novel mechanisms beyond those proposed for Wi-Fi Direct.
+Out of six mechanisms discussed in this article, only Scheduled PS and Wake-up Radios (WuRs) partially incorporate or adapt older Wi-Fi power-saving mechanisms, while the remaining four are new to Wi-Fi.

-This paper provides an overview and analysis of AP PS mechanisms.
+This article provides an overview and analysis of AP PS mechanisms.
 First, we overview the main proposals that have already passed motions in TGbn and therefore most probably will be featured in the upcoming Wi-Fi 8 standard.
 Second, we describe other notable proposals discussed in TGbn.
 Then, we present a case study evaluating the performance of one of the proposed mechanisms in terms of power consumption and energy savings.
 Finally, we highlight several crucial open challenges.